-One of my students once told me this story about her teen daughter, a student in Middle School who was handed a note from her teacher one day from the principal's office saying that she had been selected as one of the school's outstanding students.
+A student of mine once told me this story.
+Her teen daughter, a student in Middle School, was handed a note by her teacher from the principal's office announcing that she had been selected as one of the school's outstanding students.
 An award would be presented at an upcoming assembly.

-When word got out among her friends, instead of congratulatory responses, they began to mock her.
+When the word of her achievment spread among her peers, instead of congratulatory responses, she was made fun of.
 "Look at Myra, she thinks she's so smart."
 "She's a smarty pants!"
 She thinks she's better than the rest of us!"

-Turning even uglier, she was approached by a couple of Cholas (tough girls), who threatened "If you show up to the assembly, we are going to kick your ass, home girl."
-Myra shuddered at the thought.
-She went home, shut herself in her room and did not utter a word of it to her mom.
+Things turned even uglier, a couple of days later, when was approached by a couple of Cholas (tough girls), who threatened "If you show up to the assembly, we are going to kick your butt, homegirl."
+Myra shuddered but did not respond.
+She went home, shut herself up in her room, and didn't utter a word of it to her mom.

-The story shook but did not surprise me.
+The story shook, but did not surprise me.
 Peer pressure to fail, to be stupid, to be mediocre, to be a pendejo is rampant among our kids today.
 "All I want from life is a C", is the debilitating mentality.
-The student who studies, the one who gets good grades, who succeeds in school is sometimes bullied and ridiculed by his/her peers.
+The student who studies, the one who gets good grades, who succeeds in school is often bullied and ridiculed by his peers.
+There are few things worse than being labeled "teacher's pet."

 Students gather in groups when they receive their graded assignments.
 "You got an F?
 Me too!!
-They cheer on excitedly.
-The few with the A or B paper aalmost dreads announcing it to others.
-"An A??
-What did you do, kiss the teacher's ass!?"
+They cheer each other on, excitedly.
+The few with the A or B papers, even dread telling it to others, fearing the response, "An A??
+What did you do, kiss the teacher's butt!?"

-The greater tragedy is that their parents, sometimes their teachers, even the greater society languishes in Mediocrity.
-The term derives from the Latin word "mediocris", to be in "a middle state."
-We don't want to stand out.
-To be seen as different from our neighbors.
-To be smarter, to be intelligent is a life sentence to be separate.
+The greater tragedy is that their parents, sometimes their teachers, even the greater society, languishes in this kind of mediocrity.
+The term derives from the Latin "mediocris: to be in "a middle state."
+We don't want to stand out, to be seen as different from others.
+Tragically, to be smarter-or more intelligent-to be educated-often becomes a life sentence to separateness.

-We need only to look at the long history of great people, thinkers, philosophers, artists to witness the the many tragic and lonely lives they lived.
+We need only to look at the long history of great people, thinkers, philosophers, artists to witness the tragic and lonely lives they lived.
 There is a price tag for success.

 2 comments: